 5. Run the migrationConfigGenerator.py script, located in the /usr/lib/ambari-infra-solr-client/ directory, with the following parameters:

---ini-file \$CONFIG\INI\LOCATION
+ini-file \$CONFIG_INI_LOCATION This is the previously exported environmental variable This is the previously exported environmental variable file that will be generated.

-This is the previously exported environmental variable that holds the path and filename of the configuration file that will be generated.
+--host ambari.hortonworks.local This should be the

---host ambari.hortonworks.localThis should be the hostname of the Ambari Server.
+This should be the hostname of the Ambari Server.